MhouneyLH/esphome_custom_components/README.md

 ## 📝 Disclaimer

 I can not guarantee that it works with other desk-controllers.
-If you have a desk-controller from desktronic and it does not work, please open an [issue]([issues_url]).
+If you have a desk-controller from desktronic and it does not work, please open an [issue][issues_url].
 Then I will try to fix it as soon as possible.

 <p align="right">(<a href="#readme_top">back to top</a>)</p>